 The relationship between the payment policy and the legal systems of the 15 countries that were members of the European Union before May 2005 (the countries of the so-called "old" Union) was studied by (von Eije and Megginson 2009).
 For the analysis 5,654 industrial and transport companies were selected, of which 2,136 operated in two countries with a common law system (United Kingdom and Ireland), while 3,518 in the remaining 13 countries with a civil law system.
 In total, the sample included 52,387 observations (companies - years) from 1989 to 2006, of which 18,757 were related to common law countries and 33,630 to civil law countries.
-Throughout the analyzed period, there was a decrease in the share of companies paying dividends in the countries using both systems.
-Also, the value of dividends paid per company was much higher in the countries with the common law system.
+Throughout the analyzed period, there was a decrease in the share of companies paying dividends in the countries with the common law system.